16 Actionable Metrics for Measuring Customer Success in SaaS

 3. Customer Acquisition Cost (CAC)

 Your CAC refers to the cost of acquiring a new customer.
-This metric typically includes expenses such as research, marketing, and advertising costs.
+This metric typically includes expenses such as research, marketing, even SaaS user onboarding, and advertising costs.
 It can also consist of the salaries of your sales and marketing employees.

 To calculate your CAC, you must divide the total number of sales and marketing costs of your SaaS product by the number of new customers acquired over a certain period.

 CAC is one of the more important SaaS customer success metrics when it comes to predicting growth, helping you determine the long-term health of your business.
-Also, without looking at this value, you won’t know for sure if your marketing strategy is effective or not.
+Once you've calculated this metric, you can figure out what your CAC payback period (the time it takes to recover your CAC costs) is.
+Also, without looking at this value, you won’t know for sure if your subscription marketing strategy is effective or not.
 Calculating your CAC helps you to determine the resulting return on interest (ROI) of an acquisition.

 4. Customer Retention Rate (CRR)